 Phone 09 974 8280 - Email email@example.com

-Arran is the principal at Virt Law.
+Arran Hunt is a partner at Stace Hammond, where he heads up their Tech Law division.
 Arran was previously working as a technical business analyst, for a Fortune50 company in London and several large firms and city councils in Auckland, before being admitted in 2010.

 University of Auckland